pingyen0406/doublet_opt/README.md

 # doublet_opt
-# Optimization of a doublet phase mask that can generates 2D spatial projection from 1D SLM
+## Optimization of a doublet phase mask that can generates 2D spatial projection from 1D SLM
+## more detailed description will be provided...